Palace (band)

 Palace is a British alternative rock band from London.
-The band has released four full-length studio albums to date.
+The band has released five full-length studio albums.

 History

 Palace formed as a 4-piece band on 15 September 2012 and comprised Leo Wyndham, Rupert Turner, Will Dorey, and Matt Hodges.
 They released their debut EP titled Lost in the Night.
 In 2015, Palace released their second EP titled Chase The Light.
 In 2016, Palace released their first full-length album titled So Long Forever.
 Will Dorey left the band in 2017, now cultivating his new musical project called Skinshape.
 In 2019, the now newly 3-piece band released their second full-length album titled Life After.
 On 21 January 2022, Palace released their third full-length album titled Shoals.
-On 5 April 2024, Palace released their fourth album, Ultrasound.
+On 5 April 2024, Palace released their fourth album, Ultrasound, then with just over a two year gap, on 18 September 2026 released their fifth titled Ox.

 The band have performed several headlining tours worldwide, in addition to playing at major festivals including Glastonbury (2016, 2019) and Coachella (2024).